testground/docs/debugging-test-plans.md

 {% endtab %}
 {% endtabs %}

-If you can successfully debug this code, you will see each ron finish his meals and finally the  end message "**all rons have eaten**"
+If you can successfully debug this code, you will see each Ron finish his meals and finally the end message "**all rons have eaten**".

-### Collecting outputs vs viewing messages in the terminal
+### Collecting outputs vs. viewing messages in the terminal

 When using the local runners, with a relatively small number of plan instances it is fairly easy to view outputs in the terminal runner.
 I recommend troubleshooting the plan with a small number of instances.
-The same messages you can see in your terminal are also available in outputs collections.
+The same messages you can see in your terminal are also available in `outputs` collection.

-For more information about this, see [Analyzing the results](https://app.gitbook.com/@protocol-labs/s/testground/~/drafts/-M6X2x7PG-JL0LAa-bnw/analyzing-the-results).
+For more information about this, see [Analyzing the results](analyzing-the-results.md).

 ## Accessing profile data